Fara2024/CS50X/README.md

 ## 💬 Discussions

-If you have any questions or want to discuss a particular problem, feel free to open a topic in **[Discussions](../../discussions)** — I’ll be happy to help!
+If you have any questions or want to discuss a particular problem, feel free to open a topic in **[Discussions](../../discussions)** — I’ll be happy to help! and if you are satisfy please leave me a star, that's kind of you.

 ---